jlmayorga/openshift-dc-migration/README.md

 - Optional application of the generated Deployments to the cluster
 - Adds annotations to track the migration process
 - Preserves existing labels and annotations (configurable)
+- Generates a comprehensive PDF report of the conversion process
+- Performs preflight checks to ensure cluster connectivity and permissions

 ## Prerequisites